Kolkata Police: Modernisation (1866–1947)

 In 1868, Sir Stuart Hogg set up the Detective Department in Calcutta Police with A. Younan as the superintendent and R. Lamb as the first-class inspector.
 Hogg was both the Commissioner of Police and the Chairman of the Calcutta Municipal Corporation.
-Sir Fredrick Halliday, who was appointed as the Commissioner of Police in 1906, also introduced several changes in the administration of Calcutta Police including the system of running a Control Room.
+Sir Frederick James Halliday, who was appointed as the Commissioner of Police in 1906, also introduced several changes in the administration of Calcutta Police including the system of running a Control Room.
 In response to the threat of the nationalist organisation Anushilan Samiti, Haliday oversaw the creation of the Special Branch in June 1909 on the recommendation of Sir Charles Augustus Tegart.
 For his numerous contributions to the growth of the city police, he is regarded as the father of modern Calcutta Police.
 Sir Charles Augustus Tegart headed the Detective Department was the first cadre of the Indian Police (IP) force in the organisation.
 He reorganised the city police force and made it efficient.
 A highly decorated officer, he was the Commissioner of Police from 1923 to 1931 and was admired for keeping the city free from crime.
 However, he was unpopular with freedom fighters and his encounters with revolutionaries are a part of popular Bengali folklore.
 The same time saw the rise of three Bengali police officers named Ramgati Banerjee, Sukumar Sengupta and Zakir Hussain.
 During the Salt March movement in 1930, the Calcutta Police was headed by Charles Tegart as Police Commissioner, Ramgati Banerjee as DC (South) and Sukumar Sengupta as DC (North).
 Later, Banerjee left his position and took up teaching as a profession, and Hussain left the job to become the First Inspector-General of East Pakistan.
 Sukumar Sengupta continued in the job to become the first Bengali Inspector General of Police, West Bengal soon after independence.

 Post-independence (1947 onward)

 The colonial history of the Calcutta Police force was primarily repressive and anti-nationalist.
 After India gained independence from British rule in 1947, Calcutta Police was re-organised as an essential element of the Indian law enforcement agencies.
 Surendra Nath Chatterjee was the first Indian Commissioner of Police.
-As of 2014, Kolkata Police has eight divisions covering 70 police stations.
-It has a strength of approximately 35,000 and a territorial jurisdiction of c.
+As of 2024, Kolkata Police has ten divisions covering 91 police stations.
+It has a strength of approximately 37,400 and a territorial jurisdiction of c.
 530.34 km2.
-There are eight battalions of armed forces as well as specialised branches.
+There are nine battalions of armed forces as well as specialised branches.